 Electrocoagulation was later introduced in 1909 by Doyen as a different “recycling” technique in which the electrode touched the tissue directly, while an indifferent electrode removed the electricity and flowed back into the device.
 He claimed this was more effective in tumor cell destructions.

 Electrocoagulation produces a moderately damped current in a biterminal manner which is higher amerage and lower voltage than electrodesiccation and electrofulguration.
-Electrocoagulation penetrates deeper than the electrodesiccation/fulguration, therefore greater damage to tissues occurs.
+Electrocoagulation penetrates deeper than the electrodesiccation/fulguration.
+Therefore greater damage to tissues occurs.
 Monopolar or bipolar methods can achieve hemostasis by this electrocoagulation.
-A monopolar method of hemostasis includes briefly touching the bleeding vessel directly, or by touching the electrode to forceps or a hemostat on the clamped vessel.
+A monopolar method of hemostasis includes briefly touching the bleeding vessel directly or by touching the electrode to forceps or a hemostat on the clamped vessel.
 Bipolar electrocoagulation occurs with bipolar forceps are applied directly to the bleeding vessel.
-Because the energy from the electocoagulation device can travel several millimeters along the vessel, short bursts of energy and minimum power setting are strongly encouraged to prevent delayed bleeding.
+Because the energy from the electrocoagulation device can travel several millimeters along the vessel, short bursts of energy and minimum power setting are strongly encouraged to prevent delayed bleeding.

 The main complications to consider when treating a patient with electrosurgery are the possibility of delayed bleeding and scarring with hypopigmentation.
 Patients can be reassured that delayed bleeding can be controlled with 20 minutes of constant direct pressure over the wound.